kra53n/kra53n/README.md

 ## ![(Waving icon)](https://raw.githubusercontent.com/K4rakara/K4rakara/master/assets/wave.svg) Hi!

 I'm a 11 grades  student from Russia.
 I like make interesting things that help me with work on my PC.
 Now I'm learning popular language - Python.
 I am trying to learn more about Gnu/Linux systems.
 I really like it, exactly ArchLinux, but right now I can't install it and thats why I use Manjaro!
-Also I whant learn more about text editors such as Vim and Emacs!
+Also I want learn more about text editors such as Vim and Emacs!

 #### Future plans: